ibm-cloud-docs/CDN/https-faq.md

 {: #what-is-a-certificate-authority}
 {:faq}

-A certificate authority (CA) is an entity that issues Digital Certificates.
+A certificate authority (CA) is an entity that issues digital certificates.

 ## Which CA does {{site.data.keyword.cloud}} CDN service use for issuing a DV SAN certificate?
 {: #which-ca-does-ibm-cloud-cdn-service-use-for-issuing-a-dv-san-certificate}